BZoennchen/Pages/_posts/2023-11-19-laws-of-form.md

 It starts by differentiation which gets reintroduced into the system which is constructed by this very same differentiation.
 To generate new numbers, such as irrational or transfinite numbers, Spencer-Brown proposes not to use the limit but the whole infinite process that defines such limit.

-To be able to master the transition to new signs, something is necessary for which the previous signs are not sufficient and the new signs are not yet available.
+Spancer-Brown beliefed that to be able to master the transition to new signs, something is necessary for which the previous signs are not sufficient.
-To be able to close this gap (to make this leap successfully), a specific language of one's own is necessary.
+To be able to close this gap; to make this leap successfully; to resolve paradoxes; a specific language of one's own is necessary.
-This step is accomplished, for Spencer-Brown, in **thinking** with his specific imagination.
+According to Spancer-Brown this step is accomplished by **thinking** which provides us with its specific imaginations, playful freedom and contradictions.

 It is surprising that Spencer-Brown's *Laws of Form* plays no role in computer science even though it fits quite neatly in the perspective of programs, processes and computation.